 Ipswich City Council wants to know how our community use Council’s swim centres, swimming lagoon and water play grounds.

-Your help with completing our survey will provide Council with information about your water sport or play needs.
-This will help identify priorities to inform decision-making by Council.
+Your feedback has provided Council with information about your water sport or play needs.
+It will help identify priorities to inform decision-making by Council.
 Your feedback will contribute to a detailed Aquatic Facilities Action Plan.

 You can follow this project by clicking on the 'Follow' button at the top of this page.

 The information obtained from this consultation is completely confidential and will help inform the development of the Action Plan and will also be used to benchmark Council’s progress and, support and encourage participation in water activities in our region.
 In particular, it will help us understand how we can make these recreation activities more attractive, convenient and enjoyable for Ipswich’s residents and visitors.

 Thank you for taking the time to help make Ipswich a more 'active' place.